-SHB 1171 (Chapter 35, Laws of 2021) Amending child support income withholding provisions to comply with federal requirements.
+Substitute House Bill (SHB) 1171 (Chapter 35, Laws of 2021), Amending child support income withholding provisions to comply with federal requirements.
 This Department request legislation made technical changes to income withholding statutes to update outdated language regarding income withholding by employers, which will ensure statutory language accurately references the federally mandated "Income Withholding Order" form.
 This bill took effect July 25, 2021.

-SHB 1416 (Chapter 168, Laws of 2021) Concerning the reporting of debt information by insurers to enhance the collection of past-due child support.
+Substitute House Bill (SHB) 1416 (Chapter 168, Laws of 2021), Concerning the reporting of debt information by insurers to enhance the collection of past-due child support.
 This bill required insurers to report claims to the Division of Child Support in advance of any payout.
 This provided DCS with the opportunity to determine whether the claimant has unpaid child support debt and issue a lien before the insurer remits payment.
+This new requirement is expected to increase child support collections.
+This bill took effect January 1, 2022.